hagaakihiro/VirtualCT/README.md

 The information of the object and the spectrum must be indicated in the input txt file (IR_TOMO_input_virtual_projection_6MV.txt and IR_TOMO_input_virtual_projection_120kV.txt are the example).

-The geometry cah be varied by modifing parameters listed in physParamsTOMO.h.
-The original values can simulate projections in the geometry of helical tomothrapy.
+The geometry can be varied by modifying parameters listed in physParamsTOMO.h, where the original values simulate projections in the geometry of helical tomothrapy.

 We note that the original code is for ICRP110 human phantom (6 elements).
 If one wants to simulate with Gammex phantom, "number of materials" and some lines of prior_weight_production.cpp need to be modified.